A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Methods Based on Task Arithmetic Enable Constructive Interference?

 It is also important to note that individual fine-tuned checkpoints rarely outperform their own base model: at $n{=}1$, fewer than 50\% of the checkpoints exceed the accuracy of their corresponding base.
 In other words, a randomly selected expert is more likely to underperform than improve upon the base model.
 This confirms that the gains observed at higher $n$ do not stem from simply picking stronger experts, but rather from the constructive interference produced by merging multiple weaker ones.

 Beyond improvements over the base model, we also examine whether merging can surpass the strongest individual fine-tuned checkpoint.
 As shown in \cref{tab:task_arithmetic_constructive_interference_from_best_ft_checkpoint}, \textit{Task Arithmetic} reliably exceeds the best expert for three of the four model families once $n \ge 4$.
 For example, in \textsc{Qwen-4B}, TA delivers a +1.02 improvement at $n{=}4$, which increases steadily to +1.72 at $n{=}12$. \textsc{Qwen-8B} shows an almost identical pattern, with gains rising from +1.14 at $n{=}4$ to +1.49 at $n{=}12$. \textsc{Llama-3B} also surpasses its best expert once $n \ge 4$, improving from +0.32 at $n{=}4$ to +0.82 at $n{=}12$.
 The only exception is \textsc{Llama-8B}, whose strongest fine-tuned checkpoint is unusually strong: merging never exceeds it, although the deficit shrinks meaningfully—from $-1.76$ at $n{=}2$ to only $-0.58$ at $n{=}12$.
-These results demonstrate that model merging frequently produces models that outperform not only the base model but also the best available fine-tuned checkpoint.
+These results demonstrate that heterogeneous, \enquote{in-the-wild} model merging frequently produces models that outperform not only the base model but also the best available fine-tuned checkpoint in general capabilities.

 To better understand the mechanism behind these performance differences, we measure the magnitude of the task vector, $\lVert\theta_{\text{merged}} - \theta_{\text{base}}\rVert_2$, as a function of $n$ in \cref{fig:norm-allm-models}.
-Across all model families, Task Arithmetic, Task Arithmetic with Subspace Boosting, and Model Stock remain very close to the base model, with task-vector norms generally below~50 for all $n$.
-In contrast, TIES, TIES with Subspace Boosting, Iso-C, and TSV-M produce substantially larger deviations, with distances often in the 100--300 range for \textsc{Llama-3B} and \textsc{Qwen-4B}, and exceeding 300 for \textsc{Llama-8B} and \textsc{Qwen-8B}.
-This displacements in parameter space correlates strongly with the performance degradation observed in \cref{fig:accuracy-all_models_conv} and \cref{fig:accuracy-all_models_subsapce}, supporting the hypothesis that merging algorithms that aggressively change the weights and move outside the base model’s loss basin are responsible for the observed catastrophic forgetting.
+Across all model families, Task Arithmetic, Task Arithmetic with Subspace Boosting, TIES, TIES with Subspace Boosting, and Model Stock remain very close to the base model, with task-vector norms generally below~50 for all $n$.
+In contrast, Iso-C and TSV-M produce substantially larger deviations, with distances often in the 100--300 range for \textsc{Llama-3B} and \textsc{Qwen-4B}, and exceeding 300 for \textsc{Llama-8B} and \textsc{Qwen-8B}.
+These displacements in parameter space correlates strongly with the performance degradation observed in \cref{fig:accuracy-all_models_conv} and \cref{fig:accuracy-all_models_subsapce}, supporting the hypothesis that merging algorithms that aggressively change the weights and move outside the base model’s loss basin are responsible for the observed catastrophic forgetting.